-SCOR's contribution of its claims against SCOR Reinsurance Company to SCOR US Corporation the total amount of interest owed to SCOR by SCOR RE was USD 38,814,815.
+• SCOR's contribution of its claims against SCOR Reinsurance Company to SCOR US Corporation

 At its meeting of August 28, 2007, the Board of Directors of the Company authorized and approved, pursuant to Article L. 225-38 of the French Commercial Code, SCOR's contribution of its claim against SCOR Reinsurance Company ("SCOR RE") to SCOR US Corporation ("SCOR US").